codesport/admin-panel/README.md

 Stage 2 involves converting our Controller to a class component to manage state.
 We will also create `Detail.js` which will contain JSX for rendering the detail page.

 Although each React component may generate and contain data, it is a best practice to *lift state up* to the parent component. *Lifting up state* is a core React design principle.
-It brings organization and simplicity to what can potentially be quite complex and unwieldy codebase.
+It brings organization and simplicity to what can potentially be a quite complex and unwieldy codebase.

 As mentioned earlier, state is complex and it's easier to have one file as a nexus and controller of all things state.

 Here is our updated application layout:

 ![Stage 2 - Master Detail Application Layout](src/images/color-block-master-detail-v2.png "Stage 2: Master Detail Application Layout")
 **Figure 5: Layout Diagram for Master Detail**

 Now, by clicking an item on the master page, we are transported to a detail page.